RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q25).
 What is the latest version of Tableau that is available in the market?

-Ans:- The most recent version of Tableau that is available is the Tableau Desktop Version 2018.2.2.
+Ans:- The most recent version of Tableau is the Tableau Desktop Version 2021.2.

 Q26).
-What is the maximum number of tables that we can join in Tableau?
+What is the importance of tables in Tableau?

 Q27).
 What do you understand by Dimensions and Facts?

-Ans:- Dimensions are those fields which contain data that cannot be aggregated, such as descriptive text columns.
-Facts are those fields that can be measured, aggregated, or used for mathematical operations i.e. numerical values.
+Ans:- Dimensions are those fields that contain data that cannot be aggregated, such as descriptive text columns.
+Facts are those fields that can be measured, aggregated, or used for mathematical operations, i.e., numerical values.
+Dimensions comprise qualitative values including names, dates and geographical location.
+You can utilize dimensions to segregate and expose the information and details.
+They influence the percentage of detail in the data and are very essential in tableau interview questions.

 Q28).
-Explain the difference between heat map and tree map?
+Explain the difference between a heat map and a tree map.

-Ans:- Heat map is a representation of data in the form of a map or diagram in which data values are represented as colored blobs of various sizes.
-Heat maps provide an immediate visual summary of information and allow the viewer to understand complex data sets easily.
+Ans:- Heat map represents data as a map or diagram representing data values as colored blobs of various sizes.
+Heat maps provide an immediate visual summary of information and allow the viewer to understand complex data sets quickly.
+They visualizes and juxtaposes various segments of data in rectangular blocks.
+They view measures against dimensions by indicating them in various shades.

-Tree maps provide a hierarchical view of your data.
-In tableau tree, maps display data in nested rectangles that can legibly display thousands of items on the screen simultaneously.
+Treemaps provide a hierarchical view of your data.
+In a tableau tree, maps display data in nested rectangles that can legibly display thousands of items on the screen simultaneously.
+Treemaps are a comparatively simpler data visualization method that offers information in a richer format.

 Q29).
 What are Filters in Tableau?